How to feel more confident about childbirth

 Social media pressure

-What we see on Instagram, Facebook and Pinterest can also lead to unnecessary pressure, too.
+What we see on Instagram, Facebook and other social media sites can also lead to unnecessary pressure, too.
 More often than not, we only see a carefully curated version of someone's life on social media - which is filled with images of happy, smiling new parents who don't seem to be struggling.
 However, the reality is likely to be very different.

 "We know it is a highlights reel," says Williams.
 "I guarantee every single new parent will have good days and bad days.
 There are days where you think I'm killing it - I have this nailed.
 But the next day, you might be in floods of tears because everything has fallen apart.
 On Instagram, every day looks like a good day."